joinpursuit/Pursuit-Core-Web/node/express_passing_data/README.md

     res.send(`Hello I'm a ${typeOfDog} doggo!`);
   });
 ```
-7. Go to your Browser or Insomnia and enter: http://localhost:3000/dog/corgi/coat/brown
+7. Go to your Browser or Postman and enter: http://localhost:3000/dog/corgi/coat/brown

     `What does the console result look like now?`